peekbank/peekbank-data-import/README.md

 The required shape for the aux data json objects can be found [here](https://docs.google.com/spreadsheets/d/1Z24n9vfrAmEk6_HpoTSh58LnkmSGmNJagguRpI1jwdo/edit?gid=556307379#gid=556307379).
 For reference, you can check other `import.R` scripts that imported aux data or the `idless_draft.R` cdi helper function at the bottom.

-When joining data together, be mindful that the meanings of some fields have changed in the output, e.g. what you entered as `subject_id` is now called `lab_subject_id`, while the new `subject_id` refers to the internal IDs of the `peekds` format (the renamings were done for clarity on the digestion side).
+When joining data together, be mindful that the meanings of some fields have changed in the output, e.g. what you entered as `subject_id` is now called `lab_subject_id`, while the new `subject_id` refers to the internal IDs of the `peekbankr` format (the renamings were done for clarity on the digestion side).

 ### 5. Write and Validate the Data (+ Upload)